 Despite the delay, the Android developers are allegedly hard at work on a new operating system update focused on foldables: Android 12.1.
 Once that arrives, Google will be primed to release the Pixel Fold with a better software experience.

 What will the Pixel Fold look like, when will it arrive, and could it have more than one design?
 We'll answer all your questions with all the leaked info we could scrounge up.
 But based on what we've heard, we're confident it will join the ranks of the best foldable phones; as for whether it'll compete with the Z Fold 3, we'll have to wait to learn more.

-Google Pixel Fold Release date
+Google Pixel Fold Release date and models

 Google Pixel Fold Pricing

 No rumors or leaks have touched on Fold pricing, so we'll rely on educated guesswork.
 Surprising everyone, Google has launched the Pixel 6 and Pixel 6 Pro at affordable price points: $599 and $899, respectively.
 Google might follow this trend and attempt to make the Pixel Fold a reasonably affordable device to undercut the Galaxy Z Fold 3.
 Still, it's going to be expensive, no denying that.